intel/intel-extension-for-pytorch/README.md

 ```

 ## Features

 ### Ease-of-use Python API

 Intel® Extension for PyTorch* provides simple frontend Python APIs and utilities for users to get performance optimizations  such as graph optimization and operator optimization with minor code changes.
 Typically, only 2 to 3 clauses are required to be added to the original code.

 ### Channels Last

 Comparing to the default NCHW memory format, channels_last (NHWC) memory format could further accelerate convolutional neural networks.In Intel® Extension for PyTorch*, NHWC memory format  has been enabled for most key CPU operators, though not all of them have been merged to PyTorch master branch yet.
 They are expected to be fully landed in PyTorch upstream soon.

 ### Auto Mixed Precision (AMP)

 Low precision data type BFloat16 has been natively supported on the 3rd Generation Xeon scalable Servers (aka Cooper Lake) with AVX512 instruction set and will be  supported on the next generation of Intel® Xeon® Scalable Processors with Intel® Advanced Matrix Extensions (Intel® AMX) instruction set with further boosted performance.
 The support of Auto Mixed Precision (AMP) with BFloat16 for CPU and BFloat16 optimization of operators have been  massively enabled in Intel® Extension for PyTorch*, and partially upstreamed to PyTorch master branch.
 Most of these optimizations will be landed in PyTorch master through PRs that are being submitted and reviewed.

 ### Graph Optimization

 To optimize performance further with torchscript, Intel® Extension for PyTorch* supports fusion of frequently used operator patterns, like Conv2D+ReLU, Linear+ReLU, etc.  The benefit of the fusions are delivered to users in a transparant fashion.

 ### Operator Optimization

-Intel® Extension for PyTorch* also optimizes operators and implements several customized operators for performance .
+Intel® Extension for PyTorch* also optimizes operators and implements several customized operators for performance.
 A few ATen operators are replaced by their optimized counterparts in Intel® Extension for PyTorch* via ATen registration mechanism.
 Moreover, some customized operators are implemented for several popular topologies .
 For instance, ROIAlign and NMS are defined in Mask R-CNN.
 To improve performance of these topologies, Intel® Extension for PyTorch* also optimized these customized operators.

 ## Getting Started